 After midnight, the three of us have dinner.
 It’s my first meal of 2018, and I’m happy to have it here.
 I look at the spread hungrily.
 There is lamb, and salad, and potatoes, and tzatziki, and sweet bread with a lucky coin baked into it called vasilopita.
 Stratos claims he knows which slice contains the coin before stabbing through his slice without bothering to eat any of it.
 Lo and behold, there it is!

 A few days later, before I leave for Kalambaka, I stop by Martha’s beauty parlor.
 She closes up shop early so we can enjoy an afternoon of bakery treats and coffee out on the lake.
 We gossip about people who inspire us and share what we look forward to in the coming year.
 She tells me all about her doubts and insecurities regarding a new love, but none of the negativity masks her growing and uncontainable excitement.
 Her eyes are wide and full of mischief.
 Conversation becomes a retelling of funny situations and strange wounds.
 We share our best advice.
 Talking a mile a minute, we plot to turn our lives around.
-She’s talking too loud, but these kind of things have to be sworn loud and proud.
+She’s speaking too loud, but these kind of things have to be sworn loud and proud.
 Walking arm in arm, I am reminded the simple fact that a passion for life is contagious.